Athena Fund: iPad for every special-education teacher in Israel

-The iPad for Every Special-Education Teacher in Israel program (launched 2015) aims to enable special-education students to engage in meaningful learning, strengthening the students’ enjoyment and motivation, and improving interpersonal communication.
+The iPad for Every Special-Education Teacher in Israel program (launched in 2015) aims to enable special-education students to engage in meaningful learning, strengthening the students’ enjoyment and motivation, and improving interpersonal communication.
 Each participating teacher receives an iPad tablet, a 3-year warranty, 24/7 support, and a 120-hour professional training course.
 Parents to teens with special needs say that the iPad enables the children, even those who had never before communicated with their parents and their environment, to interact with their surroundings in a most exciting manner.

 Program participants

 As of December 31, 2015, the Laptop Computer for Every Teacher in Israel program has provided laptops and professional training to over 12,000 teachers in 503 cities and small communities in 1,104 schools and kindergartens.
-The Laptop for Every Kindergarten Teacher program (launched 2012) has provided laptops and professional training to 486 kindergarten teachers in Israel.
-The einstein Tablet+ for Every Science Teacher program (launched 2014) has provided tablets and professional training to 856 science and technology teachers in Israel.
-The iPad for Every Special-Education Teacher program (launched 2015) has provided tablet computers and professional training to 247 special-education teachers in Israel.
+The Laptop for Every Kindergarten Teacher program (launched in 2012) has provided laptops and professional training to 486 kindergarten teachers in Israel.
+The Einstein Tablet+ for Every Science Teacher program (launched in 2014) has provided tablets and professional training to 856 science and technology teachers in Israel.
+The iPad for Every Special-Education Teacher program (launched in 2015) has provided tablet computers and professional training to 247 special-education teachers in Israel.